tsuinami-r1/drone-mesh-5plus/README.md

   LoRa (Meshtastic) radio over UART.
 Detections travel home over the **encrypted LoRa mesh** — no Wi-Fi, no cellular, no internet backhaul.
 This is what lets the network blanket a wide area, including places with no power or connectivity.
+  Alternatively, if deployed on a rooftop - MQTT via the building's network is also possible.
 - **Remote, unattended, solar-powered.** Nodes run standalone in the field; the reference build is **solar powered**.
 There is no operator at the node — it wakes, listens, relays over the mesh, and keeps running.
 The firmware is hardened for